-- A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008). - Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK
+- ➤ A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008).
+[Section 128 checks are only required for local governors if they have retained or been delegated any management responsibilities.] - > Identity - > Right to work in the UK - > Other checks deemed necessary if they have lived or worked outside the UK